Share:

 Nursing Sessions

-Onsite simultaneous translation from English to French will be available throughout the Nurses sessions from Sunday to Wednesday.
-The livestream of the sessions will not be translated meaning that the virtual audience will follow the session in English.
+Onsite simultaneous translation from English to Spanish will be available throughout the Nurses' sessions from Sunday to Wednesday.
+The livestream of the sessions will not be translated, meaning that the virtual audience will follow the session in English.

 Paediatrics Day